leytonoday/Pennywise-Discord-Bot/README.md

 ## Features
 This bot has two unique features, which are:
 - Google Cloud API text-to-speech, for a rich sounding synthesized voice, supporting many languages
-- Voice Chat introductions.
+- Voice chat introductions.
 This can be set by the user using the ```!setintro``` command.
 The intro can be a 5 second YouTube video, the audio from which will be played every time then user joins the VC